reem-shaikh/70DaysOfCode/main/16-01/readme.md

 - for tracking/ showing ADS
 - these cookies use our data and share to third part apps, which throws relevant ads out to us

-Cookies are are a part of the browser, which are saved via a Web API
+Cookies are are a part of the browser, which are saved via the  Web API.
+It's referenced via the web API.
+It stores data in key value format in the browser.
 - to access it, we use document.cookie in console

 > Cookie syntax